 SEQUENCING AND SCHEDULING

-The Owner will contract separately for the removal and replacement of pavement surfaces, the installation of sleeving as indicated on Drawings.
+The Owner will contract separately for the removal and replacement of pavement surfaces, the installation of sleeves as indicated on Drawings.

 The Owner will install electric power for well system, booster pumps and irrigation controllers.

 Should existing valves require replacement, the Owner will perform that work.
 Contractor shall remove the existing piping downstream of valve and connect the new piping to the valve.